DrAdamRoe/cloud-variations/README.md

 Create an instance of an App, either from the CLI or through the dashboard.
 Be sure to get the projectId from the previous step:

-`gcloud app create --project=cloud-variations-fs2021 --region=europe-west3`
+`gcloud app create --project=cloud-variations-fs2022 --region=europe-west3`

 again, you can check it's status at the CLI or the dashboard:

-`gcloud app describe --project=cloud-variations-fs2021`
+`gcloud app describe --project=cloud-variations-fs2022`

 Note that at this stage, you have created an "application", but there is nothing being served yet.
-You will automatically have a custom URL for this project, which has the format PROJECT_ID.appspot.com, in my case https://cloud-variations-fs2021.appspot.com.
+You will automatically have a custom URL for this project, which has the format PROJECT_ID.appspot.com, in my case https://cloud-variations-fs2022.appspot.com.
 If you navigate to your own URL, you will get a 404: there is nothing being served there yet.

 Now, we can deploy our app!
 The application configuration is entirely described in a single file, called `app-engine.yaml`.
 To deploy, we will tell app engine to use the configuration we have detailed in that file:

 `gcloud app deploy app-engine.yaml`

 And there we have it: your app is deployed!
-Look at that yaml file and see what we need to describe the infrastructure: a runtime (Python version), an instance class (the size of the VM we will us, in this case, [F2](https://cloud.google.com/appengine/docs/standard), with a half GB of RAM), and some routing rules - similar to what we would need to define for a web server application like nginx, Caddy, or Apache.
+Look at that yaml file and see what we need to describe the infrastructure: a runtime (Python version), an instance class (the size of the VM we will us, in this case, [F1](https://cloud.google.com/appengine/docs/standard), with 256 MB of RAM), and some routing rules - similar to what we would need to define for a web server application like nginx, Caddy, or Apache.
 This tells app engine to respond to any request with the response of our application (as opposed to a redirect request, serving a static file, or an error, for instance.
 In this variation, we are able to specify resources (like the compute instance size), but still are not concerned with things like the underlying operating system.

 ## Intermission: Containerize the Application